tanekloc/tmsg/README.md

 ## Limitations

-- Using the function called `t` is important for the CLI to be able to extract strings.
+- The `t` function must be used for the CLI to extract strings.

 ## [Example projects](/examples/)